We've been eating more buckwheat noodles since we've eliminated wheat from our diet.

 I use Seaweed or Kombu broth in udon.
 But you can use chicken or beef broth or stock too.
 There is no written rule as to which type of broth you should use so use what you have on hand.

-- 1 Cups Kombu Broth You can also use chicken or beef broth
+- 1 c Kombu Broth You can also use chicken or beef broth

-- 1 Tbsp Soy Sauce or Tamari or Coconut Amino
+- 1 tablespoon Soy Sauce or Tamari or Coconut Amino

 - 1 Medium Onion sliced